itsmehoaq/osu-aboutme/README.md

 > - Sporks Cup: Referee, Commentator
 > - OWC "almost made it" 2020: Commentator
 > - and prob many more that I completely forgot

+---
+### my skin folder
+> to be added once I'm not lazy organizing stuff